 George Smith Patton was born in 1885 in San Gabriel, California.
 His family, originally from Virginia, had a long military heritage, including service in the Civil War.
 Patton decided early on that he wanted to carry on the tradition, and graduated from the U.S. Military Academy at West Point in 1909.
 Patton gained his first real battle experience in 1915, when he was assigned to lead cavalry troops against Mexican forces led by Pancho Villa along the U.S.-Mexico border.
 He served as aide-de-camp to General John J. Pershing, commander of American forces in Mexico, and accompanied the general on his unsuccessful 1916 expedition against Villa.

 When the United States entered World War I in 1917, Patton went along with Pershing to Europe, where he became the first officer assigned to the newly established U.S. Tank Corps.
-He soon earned a reputation for his leadership skill and knowledge of tank warfare, particularly after U.S. and British troops emerged victorious from the first major tank battle at Cambrai in France.
+He soon earned a reputation for his leadership skill and knowledge of tank warfare.
 After the war, Patton served positions in tank and cavalry units at various posts in the United States.
 By the time the country began to rearm itself in 1940, he had risen through the ranks to colonel.

 General Patton in World War II: North Africa and Sicily